Abhishekmishra-17/eb3_Mind-benders_Circular-queue-using-array/experiment/aim.md

-### Aim:
-Implementation of Circular Queue using array.
+### The aim is to implement the Circular Queue using array.